-Ripple hired Alderoty in the midst of fighting a consolidated class action by its investors because they claim that they lost money on XRP and hence blame the startup selling the coin as unregistered security.
+As per Ripple News, Ripple hired Alderoty in the midst of fighting a consolidated class action by its investors because they claim that they lost money on XRP and hence blame the startup selling the coin as an unregistered security.

 Lawsuits combined several class-actions centers on sales of unregistered securities, filed by plaintiffs Avner Greenwald, David Oconer and Vladi Zakinov accusing Ripple Labs and its subsidiary XRP II, Garlinghouse, and several other executives and directors. the lawsuit was moved to a federal court by the company in November 2018.

 A lobbying group known as Securing America’s Internet of Value Coalition (SAIV), is started Ripple in Washington, D.C.
 It aims to affect regulation of the crypto space.
 Ripple had also settled an old legal dispute of around 2 years with R3 over the partnership agreement which was signed in 2016, The agreement allowed R3 to purchase up to 5 billion XRP tokens for $0.0085 each through the end of 2019.
 This part of the agreement became a matter of disputation due the price of the token soared in the year 2017 and 2018.
 XRP is presently trading at $0.31.